An ordinary account

 Given my history, it’s probably no surprise that I think resources for the protection of rape survivors and domestic violence victims should NOT be allocated on the basis of gender or sex.
 They should be allocated to people on the basis of whether one has experienced rape or domestic violence.
 What this means is that yes, a male survivor of rape absolutely deserves a place in a rape shelter regardless of his genitals; and a female rapist has no such right, regardless of hers.
 Rape and domestic violence occurs in the LGBTIQ commmunity too (and is rarely reported because the police are fucking useless) and an ethical society does NOT allow rapists into a survivors shelter regardless of what fucking genitals they have.
 End of fucking story.15

 In practice, due to the fact that abusers tend to be men and victims tend to be women, rape shelters and domestic violence shelters will be filled mostly with women and children, but not entirely.
-There is of course a practical question of how a specific shelter arranges a policy that allows access for victims and denies it to abusers, but I want to make the very strong claim that neither “genitalia” nor “chromosomes” make a sound basis for that policy; nor for that matter, does “gender”.
+And of course there is an important practical question as to how a specific shelter arranges a policy that allows access for victims and denies it to abusers.
+I don’t think this is an easy problem to solve (and feel that individual shelters are probably best placed to set their own policies) but I do want to suggest that neither “genitalia” nor “chromosomes” make a sound basis for that policy; nor for that matter, does “gender”.
 In this context our policy goal is to provide support and protection for victims of abuse, not for a sex category or a gender category.

 No rape survivor gets left out in the cold: that’s how this is supposed to work.